Its dark, it’s raining and you’ve just left the office.

 Some riders carry a portable, remote power pack in case they do get caught short away from home.
 These can be connected to optimisers for a short charge and could make the difference in getting home or not.

 Depending on your bike’s luggage storage capacity, you might even consider carrying a fully-charged spare battery as a backup, although some may find this excessive.

 What causes battery problems?

-As the saying goes; prevention is better than cure, however with a modern charging optimizer you can have both.
+As the saying goes, prevention is better than cure; however, you can have both with a modern charging optimiser.

 Safe and happy riding to all.